davidsbatista/davidsbatista.github.io/index.md

 </figure>
 -->

 I'm a computer science researcher at [INESC-ID],  I love to play with data and extract knowledge from large volumes of datasets, be they structured or unstructured, text or numbers.
+You can see my [Curriculum Vitae] for more details.

 I'm interested in the following research topics: